-Does the policy of the company on human rights cover only The Company's policy on human rights as detailed in the Tata the company or extend to the Group/Joint Ventures/ Suppliers/ Code of Conduct extends to JVs Subsidiaries, Associates, Contractors/NGOs/Others?

-How many stakeholder complaints have been received in the Nil past financial year and what percentage was satisfactorily resolved by the management?
+1 Does the policy of the company on human rights cover only the company or extend to the Group/Joint Ventures/ Suppliers/ Contractors/NGOs/Others?
+2 How many stakeholder complaints have been received in the past financial year and what percentage was satisfactorily resolved by the management?